-The widely popular “Good to Great: Why Some Companies Make the Leap… And Other’s Don’t”, is the final result of an extensive 5 year project where Jim Collins and his team studied 1435 companies, all of which had good performance.
-At the end, they further examined the characteristics of the final 11 out of 1435 companies that transcended from Good to Great.
+The widely popular “Good to Great: Why Some Companies Make the Leap… And Other’s Don’t”, is the final result of an extensive 5-year project where Jim Collins and his team studied 1435 companies, all of which had a good performance.
+In the end, they further examined the characteristics of the final 11 out of 1435 companies that transcended from Good to Great.

-The findings from this research revealed that all of the 11 great companies shared a set of similarities which distinguished them from the regular good companies.
+The findings from this research revealed that all of the 11 great companies shared a set of similarities that distinguished them from the regular good companies.

 When reading business books, I like to draw similarities to my own business and if applicable, see how proven concepts like these can be implemented and replicated throughout the organization.